hat-open/hat-core/docs/components/gateway/devices/modbus.rst

 All modbus native data types are encoded as 1bit or 16bit addressable values.
-Because of different data encoding schemas, single user defined data values can occupy only parts of modbus registers or spawn across multiple registers.
+Because of different data encoding schemas, single user defined data values can occupy only parts of modbus registers or span across multiple registers.
 To accommodate these different encoding rules, modbus gateway devices represent single data point values as list of bits, encoded as single unsigned integer, with size specified by configuration parameters.